curry-packages/prolog2curry/README.md

   similarly to demand, but bindings are inlined to obtain a more compact source code

-- use lists (default, i.e., `--nolists` is not set):
-  Prolog lists are transformed into Curry lists.
-  This should yield the intended code but might produce type errors for strange uses of Prolog lists, e.g., `.(1,.(2,3))`.
-  If Curry lists are not used, Prolog lists are transformed in Curry by using the constructors `NIL` and `CONS`, e.g., the Prolog list `[1,2]` is transformed into `CONS 1 (CONS 2 NIL)`.

 Since adding `function` directives to specify result argument positions is tedious, the tool also contains an analysis to derive automatic `function` directives (if not already explicitly provided and